-Professional and consulting fees for the three-month ended May 31, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The \$68,221 decrease from the previous period was due to a decline in business development expenses, investor relations expenses and professional fees.
+Professional and consulting fees for the three-month ended August 31, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$29,347 decrease from the previous period was due to a decline in business development expenses and professional fees, somewhat offset by higher investor relations expenses.